trinker/qdap/README.md

 **Note**: Windows users need [Rtools](http://www.murdoch-sutherland.com/Rtools/) and [devtools](http://CRAN.R-project.org/package=devtools) to install this way.

-<b id="mac">Note</b>: Mac users might be required to install the appropriate version [XTools](https://developer.apple.com/xcode/) from the [Apple Developer site](https://developer.apple.com/) in order to install the development version.
+<a id="mac">**Note**</a>: Mac users might be required to install the appropriate version [XTools](https://developer.apple.com/xcode/) from the [Apple Developer site](https://developer.apple.com/) in order to install the development version.
 You may need to [register as an Apple developer](https://developer.apple.com/programs/register/).
 An older version of XTools may also be required.

 ## Help